 Finally, the trilogy style or three stone style as it’s also called is where three stones are set along the hoop.
 The two stones on the outside are identical, with the middle diamond being the standout stone.
 The three gemstones represent the past, present and future.

 All these styles can be further accented with shoulder diamonds which are usually set in the pave or channel styles as described above.

 Understanding how a diamond sparkles under different lighting

 The facets of a diamond act like miniature mirrors, reflecting their surroundings.
-So depending on what light you’re surrounded by a diamond will look different.
-Diamonds should look amazing under all lighting whether it’s bright sunlight, a cloudy overcast day, in your living room or in romantic candlelight.
+So depending on what light you’re surrounded by, your crystal will look different.
+Diamonds should look amazing under all lighting whether its bright sunlight, a cloudy overcast day, in your living room or in romantic candlelight.

-While it may be difficult to see how a diamond will look under different conditions inside a jewellery store, you can get an idea of the diamond’s light performance by examining it in different parts of the shop.
+While it may be difficult to see how the ring will look under different conditions inside a jewellery store, you can get an idea of the diamond’s light performance by examining it in different parts of the shop.
 Try taking it to dimmer parts of the store, or under the desk or shadow it with your hand.
 It should always shine brightly in any light.

 Diamonds always look brighter and whiter with general diffused lighting, and their fire and scintillation can be unlocked with point sources of light, such as candlelight or direct sunlight.
 It can be a fun experiment to see your well cut diamond show off in different lighting.